syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-PDF.md

 {% endhighlight %}
 {% endtabs %}

-#### ExportRowHeight
+### ExportRowHeight

-By default data grid rows will be exported to excel with the value of the `DataGridPdfExportOption.DefaultRowHeight`.
-But you can also export the data grid to excel with the exact row heights from the SfDataGrid by setting [DataGridPdfExportOption.ExportRowHeight](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~ExportRowHeight.html) as `true`. `ExportRowHeight` property's default value is false.
+By default, the data grid rows will be exported to Excel with the value of the `DataGridPdfExportOption.DefaultRowHeight` but, you can also export the data grid to Excel with the exact row heights from the SfDataGrid by setting the [DataGridPdfExportOption.ExportRowHeight](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~ExportRowHeight.html) to `true`.
+The default value of the `ExportRowHeight` property is false.

 {% tabs %}
 {% highlight c# %}